melissamonk-NOAA/Rmarkdown_workshop_2016/Git_with_R.md

 Cloning vs. Forking
 ========================================================
-Clone someone else‚Äôs repository on GitHub where you just want a copy.
+Clone someone elseís repository on GitHub where you just want a copy.
 But you also want to track its evolution.
 You can keep the clone up-to-date by pulling new commits into your local copy.

 What if you suspect you might want to propose a change to a repository?
 Then you should fork it, instead of clone it.